GAM-team/GAM/docs/GamUpdates.md

 Thanks to Jay, updated `gam print|show admins` to properly display addresses of service accounts with admin role assignments.

+Added option `limitdatechanges <Integer>` to `gam report users|customers`.

+If no report is available for the specified date, can an earlier date be used?
+* `limitdatechanges -1' - Back up to earlier dates to find report data; this is the default.
+* `limitdatechanges 0 | nodatechange' - Do not report on an earlier date if no report data is available for the specified date.
+* `limitdatechanges N' - Back up to earlier dates to find report data; do not back up more than N times.

+By default, when `gam report user user <UserItem>` is specified and no report data is available, there is no output.
+If `csv_output_users_audit = true` in `gam.cfg`, then a row with columns `email,date` will be displayed where `date` is the earliest date for which report data was requested.

 ### 6.77.02

 Cleaned up problems with some of the new Chat API asadmin commands.